Nothing Can Trump My Birthday

 She says this in all seriousness and goes back to applying her mascara.
 I laugh and walk to my closet as I unclasp the necklace to hang it back on its hook.
 She's always been my voice of reason.

-On our way to the cinema, Deborah and I ride in the backseat of Julie and Mike's rental car, a 2016 Mustang convertible.
+On our way to the cinema, Deborah and I ride in the backseat of Julie and Mike's rental car, a brand new Mustang convertible.
 It's cold, but we have the convertible top down for the novelty of it.
 Deborah and I snuggle together and enjoy the ride.
-We arrive, the movie is good, and we decide to ride home with the top up so we can stay warm since it's now several degrees colder than when we arrived at the theater earlier.
+We arrive, the movie is good, and we decide to ride home with the top up so we can stay warm since it's now several degrees colder than when we arrived at the theater.

 Seated in the backseat, with the nylon convertible top only inches from my head, my knees crammed into the back of Mike's driver's seat, and my seatbelt strapped tightly around my chest and waist, I become painfully aware of how restrained my body is.
 The car roof begins to feel as though it is inching closer and closer to the top of my head.